 List of Partnerships

 - Gulf of Maine Council on the Marine Environment - This regional organization was established in 1989 by the Governments of Nova Scotia, New Brunswick, Maine, New Hampshire, and Massachusetts to foster cooperative actions within the Gulf of Maine watershed.
 Its mission is to maintain and enhance environmental quality in the Gulf of Maine to allow for sustainable resource use by existing and future generations.
-CZM is an active member of the Council and was the Secretariat from June 2012 to June 2013, with CZM Director Bruce Carlisle serving as Chair of the Council.
+CZM is the Massachusetts representative on the Council.

 - Northeast Regional Association of Coastal and Ocean Observing Systems (NERACOOS) - Formed in 2008, NERACOOS is a regional nonprofit organization that leads and coordinates the development, implementation, operation, and evaluation of a sustained, regional coastal ocean observing system for the northeast United States and Canadian Maritime provinces, as part of the United States Integrated Ocean Observing System (IOOS).
 NERACOOS seeks to promote the development, assessment, and dissemination of data and data products that meet the needs of end users.
 CZM serves on the NERACOOS board and on its Strategic Planning and Implementation Team.